-As mentioned at the outset of section 3, quantitative applications require assessment of the DE and LA of the network, followed by construction of an accurate model of these effects.
+As mentioned at the outset of section 3, quantitative applications require assessment of the detection efficiency (DE) and location accuracy (LA) of the network, followed by construction of an accurate model of these effects.
 A calibrated model of DE and LA allows these important parameters to be estimated throughout the domain of the network.
 As discussed in section 3, there are numerous factors that determine the DE of an LLS.

 Specific examples of LLS DE are stroke DE_s (the fraction of all strokes, including first and subsequent) and subsequent stroke DE{su} (excludes first strokes).
 Flash DE_f is unique in that a flash is reported (detected) if at least one stroke (first or subsequent) is detected.
-Therefore, flash DE_f can be much higher than any form of stroke DE.
+Therefore flash DE_f can be much higher than any form of stroke DE.